RaghavSinghal10/EE224_Project/README.md

   tested the model using different test-vectors to cover all edge cases with a test-bench

 <br>
 The "images" folder contains snapshots of the simulation and results.
-The code is contained in "GeneralALU.txt".
+The code is contained in "GeneralALU.vhdl".